-Do not reserve these Brussels sprouts just for Thanksgiving dinner.
-They are super easy to make, even though some of the ingredients may not be (both the chaat masala and the macadamia nuts deemed impossible for me to find!).
 The dressing’s flavor is assertive enough to stand up to the sprouts, but do adjust the amount of cayenne to suit your taste.
 That much tongue-twisting heat isn’t for everyone and may affect your enjoyment of the rest of your meal.

 I’d have liked more cranberries in this dish.
 They added a nice, sweet tartness to counterbalance the heat of the cayenne.